GODLY FATHERS NEEDED!

 ESV

-“The invisible God” is the God who in the beginning created the heavens and the earth.”
-(Genesis 1:1).
+“The invisible God” is the God who in the beginning created the heavens and the earth (Genesis 1:1).
 He is also the same God in the Colossian context who “…has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love, in whom we have redemption through His blood, the forgiveness of sins” (Colossians 1:13-14 NKJV).
 In no other name does anyone have salvation except the name of Christ: “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved” (Acts 4:12 NIV).

 When Paul says that “He is the image of the invisible God” the reference is to Jesus Christ, God’s beloved and only begotten Son.
 The word “image” in the original Greek is [eikon], from which we derive the English word icon that is so familiar today.
-Jesus Christ is the visible ICON of the invisible God who created everything.
+So Jesus Christ is the visible ICON of the invisible God who created everything.

 We have no visible photos of what Jesus looked like outwardly, but we have a perfect moral image of him in his speech, attitude, worship, prayer life and the way he treated his fellow man.
 If we want to know what “the invisible God” is like we only need to study the perfect God-man—Jesus Christ!
 The word [image—eikon] used in Colossians 1:15 is applied to Christ “on account of his divine nature and absolute moral excellence” (Thayer, page 175).